-The National Inventors Hall of Fame and Museum is located in the atrium of the United States Patent and Trademark Office's Madison Building, 600 Dulany Street, Alexandria, Va., and is easily accessible from the King Street and Eisenhower Avenue Metro stations.
+The NIHF Museum is completely free and open to the public.
+It is located in the atrium of the United States Patent and Trademark Office's Madison Building, 600 Dulany Street, Alexandria, Va., and is easily accessible from the King Street and Eisenhower Avenue Metro stations.

 School and group tours are welcome at the museum.
 Please contact email@example.com or the Office of the Chief Communications Officer at 571-272-8400 at least two weeks ahead of time to schedule a tour.